pivarcsi-gergely/pivarcsi-gergely/README.md

 Hi, I’m @pivarcsi-gergely, aka.
 Pivarcsi Gergely Máté!
-I'm from Hungary, and I'm 19 y/o.
+I'm from Hungary, and I'm 20 y/o.

-I’m interested in and in the future want to become a gamedev (if my attempt at a professional Valorant carrier will fail).
+I’m interested in and in the future want to become a gamedev.

 I'm also a vocational student at Petrik Lajos Bilingual Vocational School of Chemistry, Environmental Protection and Information Technology, studying software engineering.